 Survey timing and frequency

-According to best estimates for natural pathway entry, winds blowing FAW adults into the region are most likely to occur during the regional wet seasona.
+According to best estimates for natural pathway entry, winds blowing FAW adults into the region are most likely to occur during the regional wet season.
 However, FAW are likely to reproduce all year round in this region and will likely take advantage of wet microclimates, including irrigated areas, during the drier months.
 Trapping surveillance in these areas should be placed all year long although trapping could be periodic, rather than continuous, depending on logistical constraints.
 Visual surveillance should coincide with the growing season and high rainfall or irrigation events.

 In cooler regions where seasonal incursions are expected, trapping and visual surveillance should coincide with migratory patterns in the northern populations.